kencjohnston/kencjohnston/README.md

 * Leaders need to keep a pulse on what is impacting team members - whether that is stable counterpart availability, life stress, or major corporate initiatives.
 I do this via an open line of direction communication, 1-1s and skip-levels.
 I will always thank you for making me aware of these impacts.
 * I believe my role as a leader is to run straight at murkey or persistent problems.
 Feel free to point me in their direction.
 * I was changed by the book [Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/r), it helped me understand motivation in a new way.
 I always want a [team of missionaries, not mercenaries](https://svpg.com/missionaries-vs-mercenaries/).
-* 👣 I'm working on being a better delegater, feel free to call me out if I'm leaving delegation ambigous or not delegating enough.
+* 👣 I'm working on being a better delegater, feel free to call me out if I'm leaving delegation ambigous (action, timeline, etc) or not delegating enough.
 * I believe that the job of a leader is to create capacity, whether through structure, empowerment or inspiration.
+I do this by focusing a [big portion of my energy at my direct-reports](https://gitlab.com/kencjohnston/README/-/blob/master/Priorities.md#quarterly-priorities).
 * I tend to be direct, and I HATE micro-managing.

 ### Logistics
-* My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
-She's big, and can startle the un-initiated.
-Sometimes I'll leave my camera's view to let her outside.
 * I block off my calendar for family time/dinner/bed-time from 3:00PM - 7:50PM CT.
 * My day typically starts early with a block of dedicated focus/work time from 6:30AM - 8:50AM CT.
 * When you need to reach me, here are my communication priorities and preference: